 Several international key media report on the recent developments:

-Deutsche Welle, Germany's international broadcaster, has conducted an interview with Stefanie Schiffer on the decision of the Russian Justice Ministry to recognize EPDE as an “undesirable organisation” and its impact on German-Russian relations, as well as civil society in Russia: "We see this as an attempt to cut off Russian civil society from European networks.
+Deutsche Welle, Germany's international broadcaster, states that action against critical voices from Germany is one of stumbling blocks in German-Russian relations.
+DW has also conducted an interview with Stefanie Schiffer on the decision of the Russian Justice Ministry to recognize EPDE as an “undesirable organisation” and its impact on the relations between the countries, as well as civil society in Russia: "We see this as an attempt to cut off Russian civil society from European networks.
 And that is not only an enormous loss for Russian civil society, but also, in certain ways, for European civil society" (read the article in German here).
 It is stressed that "in 2012, the Russian government tightened its policy on NGOs, passing a law requiring NGOs that were "politically active" and receiving financial assistance from abroad to register as "foreign agents" in Russia".

 The German newspaper Die Welt reveals how the increasing repression of opposition forces in Putin's Russia affects German democracy activists with EPDE’s enlisting as an example: "For the first time a German non-governmental organization has been declared "undesirable", its activities in Russia have been banned.
 The CDU politician Ronald Pofalla wants to confront Moscow at the Petersburg Dialogue".